Oxidation response: Regulation

 The transcriptional factor OxyR regulates the expression of OxyR regulon.
 H_{2}O_{2} oxidizes the transcriptional factor by forming an intramolecular disulfide bond.
-The oxidized form of this factor specifically binds to the promoters of constituent genes of OxyR regulon, including katG (hydroperoxidase-catalase HPІ), gorA (glutathione reductase), grxA (glutaredoxin 1), trxC(thioredoxin 2), ahpCF (alkyl hydroperoxide reductase), dps (nonspecific DNA binding protein) and oxyS (a small regulatory RNA).
+The oxidized form of this factor specifically binds to the promoters of constituent genes of OxyR regulon, including katG (hydroperoxidase-catalase HPI), gorA (glutathione reductase), grxA (glutaredoxin 1), trxC(thioredoxin 2), ahpCF (alkyl hydroperoxide reductase), dps (nonspecific DNA binding protein) and oxyS (a small regulatory RNA).
 Reduced OxyR provides autorepression by binding only to the oxyR promoter.

 Regulation of the soxRS regulon occurs by a two-stage process: the SoxR protein is first converted to an oxidized form that enhances soxS transcription, and the increased level of SoxS protein in turn activates the expression of the regulon.
 The structural genes under this regulon include sodA (Mn-superoxide dismutase(SOD)), zwf (glucose-6-phosphate dehydrogenase(G6PDH)), acnA (aconitase A), nfsA (nitrate reductase A), fumC (fumarase C) and nfo (endonuclease IV) among others.
 In E.coli, negative autoregulation of SoxS protein serves as a dampening mechanism for the soxRS redox stress response.

 SoxRS regulon genes can be regulated by additional factors.

 At least three known genes including xthA and katE are regulated by a sigma factor, KatF(RpoS), whose synthesis is turned on during the stationary phase.
 XthA (exonuclease III, a DNA repair enzyme) and KatE (catalase) are known to play important roles in the defense against oxidative stress but KatF regulon genes are not induced by oxidative stress.

 There is an overlap between oxidative stress response and other regulatory networks like heat shock response, SOS response.